codeccoop/posts-bridge/README.md

 Each backend needs a unique name that identifies it and a base URL.
 The base URL will be prepended to your relation's endpoints to build the URLs from the backend HTTP API.

-To each backend you can set a collection of HTTP headers be sent on each request.
+To each backend you can set a collection of HTTP headers to be sent on each request.
 In addition, Http Bridge will add some default headers to the request.

 ## Remote Fields